 Top 7 castles in the Netherlands

 Countries across Europe are filled with gorgeous and historic castles, surrounded by beautiful landscapes.
-But, you don’t need to travel all the way to Germany or the United Kingdom to get a glimpse of some incredible castles - there are plenty right here in the Netherlands!
+But, Germany and the UK aren't the only countries with castles - there are beautiful castles in the Netherlands too!

 The 7 best castles in the Netherlands

-Here’s IamExpat’s list of the seven castles and palaces in the Netherlands that are definitely worth a visit.
+Here’s IamExpat’s list of seven Dutch castles that are definitely worth a visit.

 Without a doubt, Kasteel de Haar is probably one of the most famous and popular castles in the Netherlands.
 Located on the outskirts of the city of Utrecht, De Haar is the largest castle in the Netherlands.

 The original castle dates back to at least the 14th century, but sadly the building was left to deteriorate and by the end of the 19th century was nothing but a ruin.
 Historians don’t know what the original De Haar castle looked like, but in the 1890s a 20-year construction project began to restore and rebuild the beautiful castle.

 Kasteel de Haar consists of a chapel and a châtelet, as well as an English-inspired park and garden featuring bridges, water features, trees and romantic pathways.